ahahahahah1/CS220-Computer-Organization/README.md

 Implementing bucket sort in C and MIPS assembly language.

 ## 7. Single Cycle Processor
 Designing a single-cycle MIPS processor with a given ISA which uses the memory block previously designed.
 This assignment was completed in 7 stages spread across 7 weeks.
+The processor was tested by running a sequennce of instructions to sort an array using bubble sort.